The Possibility of Orchestral Performance

 Well, you’ll just have to experience it for yourself.
 There’s a trailer below.

 It’s worth at least getting the 7-day free trial, just to watch this.
-Any qualms I sometimes have – about the way orchestras dress, the age of the music, the format of the concert, any of this … disappears in the face of such a real-time onslaught of human expression.
+Any qualms I may have disappear in the face of such a real-time onslaught of human expression.

 This is the possibility of orchestral performance.